AlMuhannaMH/project-3-prompt/README.md

 ## Requirements

+### General Requirements

 - **Build a full stack web application**.
 Must be your own work.
 - **Select a Project Idea of your own**.
+- Use Express with React to build your application
+- Deploy on Heroku so application is live on the web
+- Craft a `README.md` file that explains your app to the world

+### Project Planning

+- Plan your application using
+  - User Stories
+  - Wireframes
+  - Entity Relationship Diagram's (ERD)
+- Present your project idea along with your planning documentation on **Wednesday 11/03** for project approval.

+### Technical Requirements

 - Have at _least_ 2 models (more if it makes sense)
   - Auth is **NOT** a requirement
 - Have full CRUD on at _least_ one of your models